ky1ejs/osx-box-bootstrap/README.md

     Xcode versions as specified in the Bitrise Dev Center [Xcode version support guideline](http://devcenter.bitrise.io/docs/xcode-version-support.html)

+### Parallels

+To isolate / secure the VM you should disable every sharing option.

+*Note: you don't even have to install the Parallels Tools, the VM is fully functional without it except shared folders which would be disabled anyway for security*

+Do/check the following settings in Parallels - Select the VM - Virtual Machine menu - Configure:

+* Options
+  * Advanced: Do not sync the time from the host OS X (without the Parallels Tools installed in the VM it's not an option anyway)
+  * Advanced: don't share the clipboard
+* Security
+  * enable Isolate Mac from virtual machine (disables shared folders, clipboard sharing, etc.)

 ## Auto setup

 After the manual setup steps you can start the automatic setup.